WooDNSword/registrar/registrar/doc/protocol.md

     Message 1: '{ "type": "fo'
     Message 2: 'o" }\n'

-...which received concatenated properly would result in:
+...which properly received and concatenated would result in:

     Message: '{ "type": "foo" }'